-Indy Comic Book, Graphic Novel, and Book Publishers Submissions
+Indy Comic Book, Graphic Novel, and Book Publishers Submission Guidelines

 Some of the most interesting and creative comic books are being published by independent (indy) publishers.
 Even though many of them are a bit smaller in total volume of titles, they may be the perfect way for you to get your foot in the door if you want to make comics.

-As with any publishing submission, be sure to read a few issues of comics that they have already published.
+As with any publishing submission, read a few issues of comics that they have already published.
 You can get a sense for their publishing strategy by reviewing upcoming releases.
-Always get as much information as you can about a publisher before reaching out with your comic book ideas.
+Get as much information as you can about a publisher before reaching out with your comic book ideas.